 There are several components involved with the transition editing process.

-Carousel mode is the best for creating quick mixes using transition presets, and Studio mode is better if you want to create more detailed, custom transitions and automation
+Carousel mode is the best for creating quick mixes using transition presets, and Studio mode is better if you want to create more detailed, custom transitions and automation.

 Transition Editing Workflow

 Now, grab the right blue frame handle, and drag it to where you want the transition to end.
-When the playhead passes the right side of the blue frame, the first track will be muted/stopped.
+When the playhead passes the right side of the blue frame, the first track will be muted/stopped. (number 3 in the screenshot below)

 You should now have something that looks like this: